Ciro23/easy_sort/README.md

 2. text file, write each of the elements of the list in a line of the file and execute the program with the name of the algorithm as the first parameter and the file to read path as the second one.

-list elements are read as double, any inconvertible data is not added to the final list (silently).
+list elements are read as double, any inconvertible data is not added to the final list.

-the goal would be allowing users to specify themself which data type to use, and to notify eventual skipped elements.
+the goal would be allowing users to specify themselves which data type to use.